 (d) Please identify the contact person for this RFS and provide their telephone number and email address:

-(e) Describe the qualifications and experience of the Vendor to conduct the training described in Section 1.4.
-Include in this description:
+(e) Describe the qualifications and experience of the Vendor to provide the work described in Section 1.4:

-- the education, training, and experience of the staff to work on this project (please submit staff resume or vitae with the submission form);
+- the education/training and experience of the staff to work on the project;

-- information regarding similar training conducted by the staff; and
+- information regarding at least 1-2 similar projects worked on by staff;

-- the contact information for three references for work performed within the last 5 years.
+- the contact information for two references for work performed within the last five years.

-(f) Describe the approach the Vendor will use to provide the training described in Section 1.4.
-Ensure that all requirements are addressed and include information regarding:
+(f) Describe the approach the Vendor will use to provide the services described in Section 1.4.

 (g) Complete and submit the Pricing Schedule set out as Schedule A with the Submission Form.